MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Add a loop

-UI flows have support for arrays.
+Windows recorder (V1) supports arrays.
 Use an array, to add a loop to perform repetitive steps in a UI flow.
 You can pass in different types of arrays from a cloud flow to your UI flow, including complex arrays from a SharePoint list, for example.

 >[!NOTE]
 >You must edit an existing UI flow to add a loop.